baseblack/puppet-zenoss-event/README.md

 ##Caveat emptor - you get what you pay for
 This code might break stuff.
-But don't blame me, it was Puppet that that chose to break Unix in the first place - I'm just the mopman cleaning up the mess left behind.
+But don't blame me, it was Puppet that chose to break Unix in the first place - I'm just the mopman cleaning up the mess they left behind.

 The code itself works and is tested in production.
 No effort has been spent to make this easy to install on anything by Ubuntu - and even